 By defining the parts of the story that are reliable, I draw on several sources: archival material from news broadcasts related to kidnapping cases, historical and anthropological evidence, statistics, my own photographs from the research process, screen shots from family videos as well as photographs inspired by the memories and stories of the kidnapped.

 How to tell a story bound by uncertainty?
 How to talk about histories that are just partially ended?

 With this work, I propose to look at the reasons that depict the absence of truths, instead of seeking the truth itself.
-I examine small Sardinian communities as a case study of a civil context that has opted to decides to shape its social structure by choosing silence and omerta.
+I examine small Sardinian communities as an example context that has opted to shape its social structure by choosing silence and omerta.

 It starts with a personal research of the small and closed communities of the island, weighed down by a past of isolation and colonisation.
 It then progresses to an individual level, reflecting over the desperation of two mothers: one unable to control the fate of her young kidnapped son, and the other unable to find justice for her murdered daughter; they both conducted public and extreme actions with the intent of breaking the silence; implicating the wider community.

-The outcome of this work is a multilayered examination, where visual material and texts develop simultaneously and state the importance of myself as a witness of a community bound by the ever-present law of omerta.
+The outcome of this work is an examination where visual material and texts develop simultaneously and state the importance of myself as a witness of a community bound by the ever-present law of omerta.